-Keep doing this process of splitting the plugins and enabling and disabling unless you find the plugin or plugins that are causing problem.
+Keep doing this process of splitting the plugins and enabling and disabling unless you find the plugin or plugins that are causing problems.
 It is the simplest method to follow.

 Then there are plugins again to check which plugins are slowing down your site.
 The most popular plugin is P3 Plugin Performance Profiler.
 This plugin makes a profile of all the installed plugins by checking their impact on the load time of the site.
-Usually, WordPress sites load slow due to poor configuration of these plugins or if there is a plethora of them.
-The P3 plugin allows you to figure out anything becoming a reason of slowdown of your website.
+Usually, WordPress sites load slowly due to the poor configuration of these plugins or if there is a plethora of them.
+The P3 plugin allows you to figure out anything becoming a reason for the slowdown of your website.

 - Look for Updates